Eirik0/opening-explorer/README.md

 Alternatively, copy `opex-default-settings.json` and rename it to `opex-settings.json`.

-The explorer will not work without a UCI compliant chess engine.Edit the settings file to reference a UCI engine, and run `opex` again.
+The explorer will not work without a UCI compliant chess engine.
+Edit the settings file to reference a UCI engine and run `opex` again.

-For each engine in the settings file `opex` will generate an engine options file named `engines/<nickname>.uci`.
+For each engine in the settings file, `opex` will generate an engine options file named `engines/<nickname>.uci`.
 This file can be edited to include engine options other than the default.

 ## Contributing